zfyan-whu/DO-PGRS/README.md

-# OD-RSPG: Object Detection in Remote Sensing Data for Power Grid Inspection, A Survey and Benchmark
+# DO-PGRS: Object Detection in Remote Sensing Data for Power Grid Inspection, A Survey and Benchmark

-OD-RSPG is a public dataset which is a collection of Unmanned Aerial Vehicle (UAV) and satellte imagery images on power grids.
-This is the official repository of paper [OD-RSPG: Object Detection in Remote Sensing Data for Power Grid Inspection, A Survey and Benchmark]
+DO-PGRS is a public dataset which is a collection of Unmanned Aerial Vehicle (UAV) and satellte imagery images on power grids.
+This is the official repository of paper [DO-PGRS: Detecting Object in Power Grid Inspection using Remote Sensing Data, A Survey and Benchmark]

 ## Download
 The repository includes:
-* The original images of OD-RSPG dataset with rich annotation in COCO format.
+* The original images of DO-PGRS dataset with rich annotation in COCO format.
 The dataset images here: https://drive.google.com/drive/folders/1JtFw5H_gaHoUG_18BoJSk7s1KJ46BWYx?usp=drive_link
 * Weights of training models based on different detectors.

 ## 🔭 Introduction